ramcarreno/rag-improvements/README.md

 ```

 2. Create a virtual environment, activate it and install the dependencies in `pyproject.toml`.
 This can be simply done
-with (mind the actual venv activation depends on your system, CLI, etc):
+with (mind the actual venv activation depends on your system, IDE, etc):

 ```bash
 python -m venv .venv